(1) This section applies in relation to the winding up of an insurer which effects or carries out contracts of long-term insurance.

 (a) may agree to the variation of any contracts of insurance in existence when the winding up order is made; but

-(b) must not effect any new contracts of insurance.
+(b) must not effect any new

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.